Grade One Handbook

 BUSSING BEFORE SCHOOL: The pick up time and bus stop number will be on the bus pass.

-BUSSING AFTER SCHOOL: In the upper corner of the bus pass will be a large #1 or #2.
-This tells you if your child is on the first or second bus run.
+BUSSING AFTER SCHOOL: In the upper corner of the bus pass will be a large #1.
+This represents Grade 1 – NOT Bus Run 1 or 2.
+We print in pen on the bus pass whether your child is on the first or second bus run.
 Students on the first run are dismissed to meet their bus at the regular dismissal time (2:52 p.m.).
 Students on the second bus run remain in their classrooms for approximately 15 minutes and then are dismissed to catch the second bus run.

 Until the children become comfortable with their home time bus routine an adult will walk with the Grade One students from the classroom door to the front of the school in order to help them find their bus lineup.